-Pursuant to Article 235 ter ZD of the French General Tax Code, purchases of certain securities issued by a French company, including shares and ADSs, which are listed on a regulated market of the EU or an exchange market formally acknowledged by the AMF (in each case within the meaning of the French Monetary and Financial Code) are subject in France to a 0.3% tax on financial transactions, or the TFT, provided inter alia that the issuer's market capitalization exceeds \pounds 1.0 billion as of December 1 of the year preceding the taxation year.
-A list of companies whose market capitalization exceeds \pounds 1.0 billion as of December 1 of the year preceding the taxation year within the meaning of Article 235 ter ZD of the French General Tax Code has been published by the French tax authorities in its official guidelines on December 21, 2022 (BOI-ANNX-000467-21/12/2022).
-The Company was not included in such list as its market capitalization did not exceed \pounds 1.0 billion as at December 1, 2022.
+Pursuant to Article 235 ter ZD of the French General Tax Code, purchases of certain securities issued by a French company, including shares and ADSs, which are listed on a regulated market of the EU or an exchange market formally acknowledged by the AMF (in each case within the meaning of the French Monetary and Financial Code) are subject in France to a 0.3% tax on financial transactions, or the TFT, provided inter alia that the issuer's market capitalization exceeds $\in 1.0$ billion as of December 1 of the year preceding the taxation year.
+A list of companies whose market capitalization exceeds $\in 1.0$ billion as of December 1 of the year preceding the taxation year within the meaning of Article 235 ter ZD of the French General Tax Code has been published by the French tax authorities in its official guidelines on December 21, 2022 (BOI-ANNX-000467-21/12/2022).
+The Company was not included in such list as its market capitalization did not exceed $\in 1.0$ billion as at December 1, 2022.
 Please note that such list may be updated from time to time, or may not be published anymore in the future.
 Furthermore, Nasdaq is not currently acknowledged by the French AMF, but this may change in the future.
 Therefore, purchases of the Securities in 2023 are not subject to the TFT.

 In the case where the TFT is not applicable, transfers of shares issued by a French company which are not listed on a regulated or organized market within the meaning of the French Monetary and Financial Code are subject to uncapped registration duties at the rate of 0.1% notwithstanding the existence of a written statement (acte).
+As shares of the Company are not listed, their transfer should be subject to uncapped registration duties at the rate of 0.1% notwithstanding the existence of a written statement (acte).
 As shares of the Company are not listed, their transfer should be subject to uncapped registration duties at the rate of 0.1% notwithstanding the existence of a written agreement (acte).
 Although the official guidelines published by the French tax authorities are silent on this point, ADSs should remain outside of the scope of the aforementioned 0.1% registration duties.